repzilon/StarfoxView/README.md

 use this program.
 This program will interpret only files you provide to be used with it.

 ## Setup
-Instructions for setup I have split into two user-groups.
+Instructions for setup I have split into two user groups.

 **Everyone!** You need to have a copy of the StarFox source code.